iCliniq Logo

 Patient's Query

-Thanks for replying.
 It has been one week since the steroids.
 I used clotrimazole for the first five days twice daily and then Econazole nitrate 1 % twice daily for the last two days.
-The last two days, it became more pink and dry looking.
+The last two days, it became pinker and drier looking.
 Also, this morning there are red cracks on the spot.
 So, I am afraid of putting anything on it.
 Maybe Econazole is too strong.
 I am not sure if the skin looks broken.
 It is still not itchy or hurting.
 What should I do?

 Answered by Dr. Suvash Sahu